If you have been in the business of sending out promotional emails, then you know that the key to a successful email marketing campaign is frequency.

 Email marketing is one of the most effective ways to reach out to customers and prospects.

 However, the frequency at which you send out emails can make a huge difference in the effectiveness of your campaign.

 It is important to find out what the best email frequency for your business is.

-If someone opts out, then you will see how many emails you were able to send out before they opted-out, and this will give you a good idea of the total number of opens.
+If someone opts out, you are able to see how many emails you send before they made the decision.
+This will give you a good idea of the total number of openings.

 You can then use a tool such as Loop11 to see how many people responded to your email.

 Keep in mind that replies do not always mean engagement, so this metric is only a glimpse of how many people received your email.

 Think outside the box when it comes to content, the best way to figure out how many emails you sent out with your content is by using a tool like Google Analytics.

 If you struggle with writing new creative content, you should think about using AI writing assistant softwares.
 Learn more by reading my Rytr review here, or head straight to Rytr’s website.